 - Includes entire Hulu streaming library

-DIRECTV Stream is another way you can watch UFOs Declassified: Live.
-Discovery Channel is available in the “Entertainment” plan for $69.99 per month., Travel Channel and Science Channel are available as well, albeit in more expensive plans.
-A subscription to DIRECTV Stream includes the following:
+DIRECTV STREAM is another way you can watch UFOs Declassified: Live.
+Discovery Channel is available in the “Entertainment” plan for $79.99 per month., Travel Channel and Science Channel are available as well, albeit in more expensive plans.
+A subscription to DIRECTV STREAM includes the following:

 - watch 20 streams simultaneously per subscription